-Released: Mon 7/25 Due: Wed 8/10, noon
+Released: Mon 7/23 Due: Wed 8/1, noon ET

-Extensions on these projects will not be granted, except in cases of emergency.
-Technical difficulties will not constitute emergencies.
-Late submissions will be penalized 10% per hour (or fraction thereof) late.
-Lateness will be determined by submissions' timestamps.
+Extensions on these projects are not granted, except in cases of emergency.
+Technical difficulties do not constitute emergencies.
+Late submissions are penalized 10% per hour (or fraction thereof) late.
+Lateness is determined by submissions' timestamps.